-Founded back in 1987, bought by Intel in 2011, re-floated as an independent business again this year – McAfee has had a complicated life.
-But it's still one of the largest cybersecurity companies around, with an expanding enterprise business, and a full range of consumer antivirus tools for all the major platforms.
+Founded more than 30 years ago, McAfee has grown into one of the largest cybersecurity companies around, with an expanding enterprise business, and a full range of consumer antivirus tools for all the major platforms.

 - You can sign up for McAfee AntiVirus Plus here if you are in the UK

 The price initially seems expensive at £50 ($62.50) a year.
-The reason is that your subscription covers installing McAfee software on as many PCs, Macs, iOS and Android devices as you need.
-No need to combine different licences for each platform, then have to buy another for your new laptop – one payment covers everything.
+The reason is that this subscription covers you installing the software "for personal use on all supported devices you own for the duration of your subscription."
+There's no need to count devices in case you run over some arbitrary limit – one payment covers everything.

-There's no trial available for McAfee AntiVirus Plus, but the company does provide a 30-day build of its high-end security suite, McAfee LiveSafe.
-That's not ideal, but the core interface and technology is the same, and you can check out LiveSafe's extra features as well: these include a spam filter, password manager, parental controls, online storage, and more.
+There's no trial available for McAfee AntiVirus Plus, but the company does provide a 30-day build of its capable security suite, McAfee Total Protection.
+That's not ideal, but the core interface and technology is the same, and you can check out Total Protection's extra features as well: these include a firewall, spam filter, password manager, parental controls, online storage, and more.

 When the interface finally appears, a series of popups highlight key areas of the UI and briefly explains what they do.
 It's a useful guide which gets you up and running right away, but again you can dismiss it in a click if you know the program already.

-The Home page is where you launch Quick or Full scans.
-These were very slow initially – the first 'quick' scan that we ran took around 10 minutes, whereas F-Secure's equivalent was around 45 seconds – but subsequent scans were significantly faster.
-Overall, McAfee had average scanning speeds, although its protection rates were better, with the program detecting almost all our test threats and not raising any false alarms.
+Scanning is initially slow – the first 'quick' scan that we ran took around 25 minutes – but subsequent checks were faster.
+Overall, McAfee had average scan speeds, although we've no issues with its effectiveness.
+The program detected all our test threats and didn't raise a single false alarm.

-A clever networking module displays a map of connected computers and devices.
+A more useful networking module displays a map of connected computers and devices.
 You can get download links for the software to protect PCs, Macs, iOS or Android devices, and view and manage the devices when they're installed.

 McAfee has both iOS and Android mobile apps, but they provide very different feature sets.

-Meanwhile the 4.4-star rated Android app is crammed with features, including antivirus, URL blocking, app locking, clean-up tools, antitheft, remote lock and wipe, remote management and more.
-If there's an issue it's that you can download and use it for free anyway – the only differences in the paid version are phone support, media upload support and no ads.
+It's a powerful and popular app, as you can tell from its Google Play rating of 4.4 from almost 600,000 users.
+If there's an issue it's that you can download and use the iOS and Android apps for free anyway – the only differences in the paid version are phone support, media upload support and no ads.